xArdyce/zuko.github.io/README.md

 ### 2. Mock Interview Video Experience
 **Situation:** To prepare for the workplace and Work-Integrated Learning (WIL) opportunities, I recorded a mock interview to demonstrate my communication skills.
 **Task:** The objective was to answer behavioral questions from the provided rubric within a 2-minute limit while maintaining a professional appearance and tone.
 **Action:** I scripted my responses using the STAR method to ensure my answers were concise and results-oriented.
-As a video editor, I also focused on the framing and lighting of the recording to ensure high quality before embedding the file into my GitHub repository using HTML tags.
+As a video editor, I also focused on the framing and lighting of the recording before embedding the file into my GitHub repository using HTML tags.
 **Result:** The process improved my ability to articulate my technical skills under pressure.
 The final video provides a professional demonstration of my soft skills to potential employers viewing my portfolio.

 ### 3. Using GitHub Pages for Portfolio Hosting
 **Situation:** The final requirement for the project was to host my portfolio online so that it is accessible via a public URL.
-**Task:** I needed to configure GitHub Pages to serve my repository as a live website, ensuring that all assets like images and videos render correctly for the viewer.
+**Task:** I needed to configure GitHub Pages to serve my repository as a live website, ensuring that all assets like images and videos render correctly.
 **Action:** I navigated the repository settings to enable the GitHub Pages feature, selecting the main branch as the source.
-I verified that the README.md file acted correctly as the landing page and tested the responsiveness of the site on different devices.
+I verified that the README.md file acted correctly as the landing page and tested the responsiveness of the site.
-**Result:** My portfolio is now live and accessible to lecturers and recruiters.
-This experience taught me the fundamentals of version control and web hosting, which are essential for managing IT infrastructure and professional digital identities.
+**Result:** My portfolio is now live and accessible to recruiters.
+This experience taught me the fundamentals of version control and web hosting, essential for professional digital identities.

----

 ---